 Upon arrival to campus for move-in, students and visitors will be subject to a health screening and temperature check.
 Students will also receive a COVID-19 test.

 With the exception of designated move-in and move-out times, there will be no visitors permitted in the residence halls.

-The Celtic Court and the Cyber Café in the Frank G. Pogue Student Center, Starbucks Stop in the Baron-Forness Library, and On-the-Go in Ross Hall will operate in the spring 2021 semester in accordance with Pennsylvania Department of Health requirements.
+The Celtic Court in Frank G. Pogue Student Center will operate in the spring 2021 semester in accordance with Pennsylvania Department of Health requirements.
 The Marketplace in Van Houten Dining Hall will remain closed during the spring 2021 semester in an effort to streamline operations and bolster mitigation efforts.

 Additional mitigation measures include:

 When using any type of transportation, follow these general principles: